-First, I want to briefly thank the leadership team at ActionIQ for offering me this amazing opportunity.
+First, I want to briefly thank my leaders at ActionIQ for offering me this amazing opportunity.

 - the opportunity to help organizations create informed marketing technology strategies during today’s critical era of digital transformation, and…

-- the opportunity to join a vendor in a must-have technology category that has the underpinnings of a champion.
+- the opportunity to join a vendor in a must-have technology category with the underpinnings of a champion.

-Prior to this new role, I was blessed with career-broadening experiences at two great employers (Gartner research and Lowe’s home improvement) wherein the commonality between them was my focus on single customer view solutions.
+Prior to this new role, I was blessed with career-broadening experiences at two great employers (a reputable industry research firm and a Fortune 50 retailer) wherein the commonality between them was my focus on single customer view solutions.

 Let me explain more.

-At Lowe’s, I helped integrate data into an already-built single customer view solution.
+At the Fortune 50 retailer, I helped integrate data into an already-built single customer view solution.
 Sadly, the solution significantly under-delivered on its use cases.
-Though instead of giving up hope, I interviewed stakeholders of their must-have use cases and channeled my drive for innovation by building a new single customer view solution firsthand.
+But unable to give up hope, I interviewed stakeholders of their must-have use cases and channeled my drive for innovation by building a new single customer view solution firsthand.
 Thankfully, this solution is still being used today since it helps stakeholders achieve many of their personalization objectives.

-Later at Gartner, I was privileged to advise over 200 clients on their single customer view initiatives.
-The consistent rise in client demand for this capability was validating evidence of two realizations: 1) that the next 12-18 months will be critical for organizations to succeed within digital/data transformation, and 2) that I’d built something special at Lowe’s to aid analytics and personalization efficiency.
-Today’s marketing, e-commerce, and CX professionals are illustrating full awareness that they must de-silo their data, democratize data access, and enable widespread personalization.
+Next at the research firm, I was privileged to advise over 200 clients on their single customer view initiatives.
+The consistent rise in client demand for this capability was validating evidence of two theories: 1) that the next 12-18 months will be critical for organizations to succeed within digital/data transformation, and 2) that I’d built something special at my prior employer to aid analytics and personalization efficiency.
+Today’s marketing, e-commerce, and CX professionals illustrate full awareness that they must de-silo their data, democratize data access, and enable widespread personalization.

-Unfortunately, many leaders do not know where to begin.
+Unfortunately, the sad part is that not many leaders know where to begin.

-Graciously, Gartner afforded me the opportunity to study the now-blossoming vendor category that delivers the aforementioned capabilities, known as a Customer Data Platform (CDP).
-Shockingly, I found vendors could readily implement their solutions in less than three months and change the way marketing teams were operating.
-Highly skeptical – just as all research analysts should be – I took a meticulous approach to understanding which vendors were walking the walk, and who was simply talking the talk.
-ActionIQ turned out to be a vendor that wasn’t just talking and walking.
-They were running.
+Enter the now-blossoming vendor category that delivers the aforementioned capabilities, known as a Customer Data Platform (CDP).
+Public materials reveal that vendors like ActionIQ could readily implement their solutions in less than three months and change the way marketing teams were operating.

 I reached out to ActionIQ for an opportunity to join their team because of two things: